bigdatagenomics/adam/README.md

 Choose one of the following commands:

 ADAM ACTIONS
-             compare : Compare two ADAM files based on read name findreads : Find reads that match particular individual or comparative criteria depth : Calculate the depth from a given ADAM file, at each variant in a VCF count_kmers : Counts the k-mers/q-mers from a read dataset. transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations adam2fastq : Convert BAM to FASTQ files plugin : Executes an ADAMPlugin
+               depth : Calculate the depth from a given ADAM file, at each variant in a VCF count_kmers : Counts the k-mers/q-mers from a read dataset. count_contig_kmers : Counts the k-mers/q-mers from a read dataset. transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations adam2fastq : Convert BAM to FASTQ files plugin : Executes an ADAMPlugin
+             flatten : Convert a ADAM format file to a version with a flattened schema, suitable for querying with tools like Impala

 CONVERSION OPERATIONS
-            bam2adam : Single-node BAM to ADAM converter (Note: the 'transform' command can take SAM or BAM as input) vcf2adam : Convert a VCF file to the corresponding ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. reads2ref : Convert an ADAM read-oriented file to an ADAM reference-oriented file features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format
+            vcf2adam : Convert a VCF file to the corresponding ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format